zgock999/Zonos-Ja/CONDITIONING_README.md

   - **uncond_type:** `learned`
   - **projection:** `linear`
 - **Description:**
   An embedded representation of the speakers voice.
 We use [these](https://huggingface.co/Zyphra/Zonos-v0.1-speaker-embedding) speaker embedding models.
-It can capture a surprising amount of detail from the reference clip, and supports arbitrary lengths for the reference clip.
+It can capture a surprising amount of detail from the reference clip and supports arbitrary length input.
 Try to input clean reference clips containing only speech.
 It can be valid to concatenate multiple clean samples from the same speaker into one long sample and may lead to better cloning.
 If the speaker clip is very long, it is advisable to cut out long speech-free background music segments if they exist.
-If the reference clip is so noisy the model's internal speaker denoising capability isn't handling it completely, we recommend doing source separation before cloning.
+If the reference clip is yielding noisy outputs with denoising enabled we recommend doing source separation before cloning.
 ---
 ### emotion
 - **Type:** `FourierConditioner`